Njabulo777/BA/Conjoint2.md

     ## 59    Vanilla            Pint    Low fat     Organic
     ## 60      Mango            Pint    Low fat     Organic

-\##Predicting Consumer Preferences
+## Predicting Consumer Preferences

-The radiant package comes with the function to predict ratings of products including those that were not part of the study based on the study findings.
+The radiant package comes with the function to predict ratings of products including those that were not part of the study based on information learned/mined from the study sample.
 The outcome of the prediction of all possible profiles is shown below.
 The product profiles are shown in descending order of predicted rating.
-In a line with our previous finding, the combination of Mango, Cone, No low fat and organic is predicted to have the highest utility.
+In line with our previous finding, the combination of Mango, Cone, No low fat and organic is predicted to have the highest utility.

 ``` r
 predictions <- predict(conjoint_allrespondents, all_profiles) %>% arrange(desc(Prediction))